christopheraue/m-ruby-concurrently/README.md

 Concurrently is a concurrency framework based on fibers for Ruby and mruby.

 It serves the same purpose like [EventMachine](https://github.com/eventmachine/eventmachine) and, to some extent, [Celluloid](https://github.com/celluloid/celluloid).

-With it concurrent code can be written linearly similar to async/await.
+To run code concurrently, it is defined as a concurrent proc.
+These concurrent procs are very similar to regular procs, except when they are called their code is evaluated in a fiber (that is a lightweight thread).
+This lets their evaluation be suspended and resumed independent from the evaluations of other concurrent procs.
+Along with methods to wait for a time period, await readiness of I/O and await the result of other evaluations, concurrent code can be written linearly similar to async/await.

 ## A very basic example